julie-p/Locapic/README.md

 # Locapic

-Mobile app with React Native, geolocalisation and tchat
+Mobile app with React Native, geolocation and tchat